Lesbian Solidarity During the AIDS Epidemic

 April 23, 2024

-During the AIDS epidemic of the 1980s, lesbians played a crucial role in supporting gay men living with HIV.
-Below, we highlight how lesbians transformed HIV care and the queer community.
+Lesbians are often overlooked within the HIV field and history, as people living with HIV, care providers, and activists.
+During the AIDS epidemic of the 1980s, lesbians played a crucial role in supporting people living with HIV.
+Below, we share some of the ways that lesbians transformed HIV care and the queer community.

 What is the significance of lesbian solidarity?

-Societally, people held similar attitudes.
-Doctors and nurses refused to treat people living with HIV.
+At the time, many doctors and nurses refused to treat people living with HIV.
 Many families of origin abandoned positive gay men, leaving them financially, socially, and emotionally vulnerable.
 When many turned their backs on gay men, lesbians stepped in to advocate and provide care.

 Hospice Care: Before the invention of HIV medications, many positive gay men were dying from AIDS-related complications.
 As folks were often isolated from their families, lesbians provided much-needed emotional support and companionship.
 This included volunteering for hospice care to ensure that gay men received dignified end-of-life care.